SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: Discussion and Conclusion

-Our optimized configuration consists of 16 bands between 1-2000 GHz with a focal plane area of $\approx0.8$ m$^{2}$ (see Table~\ref{tab:fid_setup} and Fig.~\ref{fig:focal-plane} for more details).
-The experimental design proposed in this paper features two compact instruments, the PCI and HFFI, as well as a considerably larger LFFI.
+Our optimized configuration consists of 16 bands between 1-2000 GHz with a focal plane area of $\approx1.6$ m$^{2}$ (see Table~\ref{tab:fid_setup} and Fig.~\ref{fig:focal-plane} for more details).
+The experimental design proposed in this paper features two compact instruments, the PCI and HFFI, as well as two considerably larger LFFI instruments.
 The size of the LFFI is dominated by the lowest-frequency channels, requiring feedhorns up to $\mathrm{\sim}0.5$~m in diameter.
 As has been previously discussed in the literature (e.g., in A17), sensitive observations in these lowest-frequency bands is crucial to the $\mu$ detection.
 Future work could explore the possibility of dropping the lowest bands in order to reduce the overall size of the instrument.
 This could potentially be achieved via further band optimizations or through improved knowledge of the low-frequency foregrounds from future surveys (e.g., TMS absolute measurements of the emission at 10-20 GHz or European Low Frequency Survey observations at $5-120$ GHz \cite{ELFS}).
-Alternatively, one might consider a separate ground-based instrument dedicated to the lowest-frequency \emph{SPECTER} bands (e.g., 1.5 to 3.5~GHz), where atmospheric fluctuations are minimal.